HenrikBengtsson/jottr.org/content/post/2025-10-xx-interrupts-and-crashes.md

 ```

 Here `tools::pskill(Sys.getpid())` results in the parallel R worker
 process that evaluates that call to be killed.
-I reality, when a
+In reality, when a
 parallel worker crashes, it may do so for various reasons.
 For
-instance, the R process might run out of memory and gets killed by the
+instance, the R process might run out of memory and get killed by the
-operating system (e.g. "OOM kill").
+operating system ("OOM killer").
 If running in a high-performance
 compute (HPC) environment, the job scheduler might terminate the
 parallel worker if the job uses more memory than requested, or it runs
 for longer than the requested run-time.
 The user might also choose to